 are additional shared expenses that you pay based on the percentage of total building space you’re using.
 Common CAM expenses include janitorial service for the lobby and hallways, a receptionist and building security, and routine building maintenance such as painting and landscaping.

 is the total square footage of the office space you’re leasing.
 If the office space for your startup business measures 100 feet by 100 feet, the gross square footage of your office is 100 x 100 = 10,000 square feet.

-means all your 10,000 square foot office space has are the exterior walls and front door.
+means all your 10,000 square foot office space has exterior walls and front door.
 There are no interior walls, doors, and windows.
 No reception area, break room, or conference room.
 No painting, flooring, ductwork or cabling.
 That’s what TIs are used for.

 are all terms used to describe how the shell space is made move-in ready for your business.
 Sometimes the landlord will pay for TIs, and sometimes the tenant will pay for build-outs and receive a rent credit in exchange.
 It all depends on how your office lease is negotiated, and how motivated the landlord is to have your new business as a tenant.

 or move-in ready means the tenant improvements have already been done and all you have to do is move-in.
 Shared office space and coworking office space are two different types of office space that are turn-key and ready for your startup business to move in to.